Plant Morphology: Linking Phenotype and Function to Development

-Due to overwhelming interest, plant morphology has returned as the topic for the annual summer short course at the Arnold Arboretum.
-This short course will be taught by experts from around the world as an intense, two-week lecture, laboratory, and living collections learning experience.
+After a pandemic hiatus, plant morphology has returned as the topic for the annual summer short course at the Arnold Arboretum.
+This short course will be taught by experts as an intense, two-week lecture, laboratory, and living collections learning experience.
 The course will be based at the Weld Hill Research Building at the Arnold Arboretum, which offers a state-of-the-art microscopy laboratory for teaching and sits amid the 15,000+ living specimens of more than 2,200 species at the Arnold Arboretum.

 Week 1: Vegetative morphology including embryogenesis and establishment of the basic body plan, modes of germination and establishment, concepts of juvenile and adult phases, phyllotaxy, shoot longitudinal symmetry (including heteroblasty), axis thickening, shoot transectional symmetry, branching, structural and functional specialization of shoot branches, leaf development, leaf lateral and longitudinal symmetry, structural and functional specialization of leaves, root development, structural and functional specialization of roots, plant architecture, evo-devo.